 Continue in this manner along the line.

-This sample was worked using perle # 5 cotton however experiment with threads as this stitch looks good worked in thicker threads or even a fine ribbon.
+I worked this sample using perle # 5 cotton.
+You can experiment with threads as this stitch looks good worked in thicker threads or even a fine ribbon.

 Follow Pintangle and have it delivered to your inbox